IbrahimAli-git/Professional-Software-Projects-PSP-/README.md

 ## How to Install and Run the Project

-1. Clone the project using the link
+1. Clone the project using the link: https://github.com/IbrahimAli-git/Professional-Software-Projects-PSP-.git
 2. Use 'cd server' to navigate to the server directory
 3. In the terminal run 'npm install'
 4. Once install has finished run 'npm start'